 Avengers: Endgame to make this the busiest week for Irish cinemas in seven years

-Australian actor Chris Hemsworth arrives for the world premiere of Avengers: Endgame in Los Angeles last month.
-Photograph: Valerie Macon / AFP.
+Australian actor Chris Hemsworth, who plays Thor, arrives for the world premiere of Avengers: Endgame in Los Angeles last month.
+Photograph: Valerie Macon/AFP.

 Avengers: Endgame triggered a record-breaking surge in attendance at Irish cinemas over the weekend and admissions this week are expected to exceed the 600,000 for the first time in almost seven years.